XYZenix/XYZenixThemes/README.md

 Name | Description  | Status
 -----|--------------|-------
-DTM-12 | A skeuomorphic theme for Discord based on concept by disctr4k | Abandoned until further notice DTM-17 | A theme that reverts the new UI changes from early 2019 and other stuff from 2018 | Cancelled/Abandoned DTM-20 | A theme where I try to 'predict' what Discord would look like in 2020 | Abandoned Unnamed Windows 95 theme | | Cancelled
+DTM-12 | A skeuomorphic theme for Discord based on concept by disctr4k | Abandoned until further notice DTM-20 | A theme where I tried to 'predict' what Discord would look like in 2020.
+This theme was made in 2019 (if i recall correctly) | Cancelled
-Unnamed classic terminal theme | | Cancelled
+Unnamed Windows 95 theme | | On indefinite hold
-Discord Sword & Shield | Theme based on Pokémon Sword/Shield UI i guess | Abandoned
+Unnamed classic terminal theme | | On indefinite hold Discord Sword & Shield | Theme based on Pokémon Sword/Shield UI | Abandoned

 ## Discord Mini-themes